- All charities, no matter their size, must meet a series of ongoing obligations to maintain their registration with the ACNC.

 - comply with the ACNC’s Governance Standards and External Conduct Standards (only if operating overseas)

 Charities have a duty to notify the ACNC of changes to their details.
 Small charities have 60 days to notify the ACNC after they change their details.

 Charities must notify the ACNC if any of the following occur:

 - a change to the charity’s name

 - a change to the charity’s governing document

 - a change to the charity’s Address For Service

 - the charity closes

-- the charity breaches the ACNC Act or the ACNC’s Governance Standards.
+- the charity breaches the ACNC Act or the ACNC’s Governance Standards or External Conduct Standards.

 Registered charities have an obligation to keep certain records.
 To meet this obligation, a charity: